shelleywong/CINS465-Course-Materials/assignment0.md

 (assignment0) $ git push --set-upstream origin assignment0  # Push code up to assignment0 branch on remote
 ```
   * Note: You only need to include `--set-upstream origin assignment0` once per branch.
 After doing this once, you can simply use: `git push`
-  * Before I add, commit, and push changes, I like to use the `git status` and `git diff` commands to confirm the changes I have made -- this step is optional, but it helps me know what to write in my commit message and be sure that I am only saving changes that I want to be saved.
+  * Before I add, commit, and push changes, I like to use the `git status` and `git diff` commands to confirm the changes I have made -- these steps are optional, but they help me know what to write in my commit message and be sure that I am only saving changes that I want to be saved.
 * When done with this task/assignment, return to the main branch, merge the task branch history into the main branch, and push changes to the main branch.
 ```
 (assignment0) $ git checkout main